Danira98/PyBer_Analysis/README.md

-# ***Pyber Analysis with Matplotlib***
+# ***PyBer Analysis with Matplotlib***

 ## Overview of Project:

 ### Overview:

-In this project, we are asked to perform an exploratory analysis of the company Pyber, in order to find a relationship between the type of city and the number of drivers and riders.This analysis is carried with the purpose of aiding the company to locate which types of cities they should be targeting to increase their profit.
+In this project, we are asked to perform an exploratory analysis of the company PyBer, in order to find a relationship between the type of city and the number of drivers and riders.This analysis is carried with the purpose of aiding the company to locate which types of cities they should be targeting to increase their profit.

 ### Purpose:

-We are asked to perform an analysis of the company Pyber by creating a summary Data Frame of the ride-sharing data by city type using Python and Pandas, followed by plotting multiple line graphs that show the total weekly fares for each city type using Matplotlib.
+We are asked to perform an analysis of the company PyBer by creating a summary Data Frame of the ride-sharing data by city type using Python and Pandas, followed by plotting multiple line graphs that show the total weekly fares for each city type using Matplotlib.

 ## Results: